jasonmcaffee/meditation/readme.md

 This app provides several features to assist your meditation practice, including:
 - Meditation timer
 - Session rating and notes so you can track your progress
+- All data is stored locally on your device.
+- Completely free of cost and ad free.
 - Soon to have audio tracks, including guided meditations.

 [App Store Link](https://apps.apple.com/us/app/jhana-meditation/id6444243938)